 Call your provider if you have any of the following:

 - The hair grows rapidly.

-- You also have male features such as acne, deepening voice, increased muscle mass, male pattern thinning of your hair, and decreased breast size.
+- You also have male features such as acne, deepening voice, increased muscle mass, male pattern thinning of your hair, increasing size of the clitoris, and decreased breast size.

 - You are concerned that medicine you are taking may be increasing the growth of unwanted hair.